pkorduan/kvwmap-server/README.md

 ## Installation
-The preferred way to install the `pkorduan/kvwmap-server` image and run the container onto your system is to clone the kvwmap-server repository from github first and than install all required components with the included administration script `kvwmap`.
+The preferred way to install the `pkorduan/kvwmap-server` image and run the container onto your system is to clone the kvwmap-server repository from github first and than install all required components with the included administration script `dcm` (docker container manager).

 ### Pull kvwmap-server
 **Note:** You must be logged in as root and have installed at least the debian